 - Home health

-Our inpatient stroke rehabilitation unit is on the sixth floor of Zale Lipshy University Hospital, below the stroke inpatient unit, which allows our rehabilitation specialists to easily consult with a patient’s neurologist or neurosurgeon throughout the recovery period.
+Our inpatient stroke rehabilitation unit is on the sixth floor of Zale Lipshy Pavilion – William P. Clements Jr. University Hospital, below the stroke inpatient unit, which allows our rehabilitation specialists to easily consult with a patient’s neurologist or neurosurgeon throughout the recovery period.

 If outpatient rehab is appropriate, our physicians and therapists will see patients after they leave the hospital.
-Our outpatient rehab services are located in the Charles Cameron Sprague Clinical Science Building, which is connected to Zale Lipshy University Hospital.
+Our outpatient rehab services are located in the Charles Cameron Sprague Clinical Science Building, which is connected to Zale Lipshy Pavilion.

 In both locations, we offer state-of-the-art rehabilitation tools and treatments and a team of specialists that includes a:

 - Physiatrist: Completes a full medical evaluation and directs the team in meeting patient goals

 - Rehab nurse: Evaluates patient safety and provides information about medications